eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 The [Better Choices system](../better-choices/){:target="_blank"} is a very interesting flavor of Condorcet where voters vote in all three head-to-head matchups between the candidates who make it to a top-3 runoff.
 I wrote about my complex thoughts on it in my last posts, but here I want to expound on the strategic resilience of the system.

 The winner in this system is the candidate who wins both of their head-to-head matchups (a "Condorcet winner").
-If there is a tie, and nobody wins both, the winner is determined by minimax (the candidate with the least bad loss wins if every candidate loses at least one matchup).
+If there is a "tie"--where every candidate wins and loses exactly one matchup, and nobody wins both--the winner is determined by "minimax" (the candidate with the least bad loss wins if every candidate loses at least one matchup).

 For example, if Alice wins both of her head-to-head matchups against Bob and Clark, then Alice is the winner outright.
 Suppose instead that Alice beats Bob by 10%, Bob beats Clark by 5%, and Clark beats Alice by 1%.
 Then Alice loses by the least amount (1%) and is the winner by the minimax tiebreaker.